Currently, 6.2 million Americans age 65 and older are living with Alzheimer’s. Based on projections, this figure can double to 12.7 million by 2050.

 Besides memory care, family caregivers also have an essential role in facilitating their senior loved one’s care needs.
 They can be the primary source of physical and emotional support as loved ones remain at home.

 From a first-time caregiver’s standpoint, the world of caregiving may be broad.
-So, we’ve created this comprehensive guide highlighting everything there is to know about dementia — plus some tips on how to communicate effectively with a person with dementia.
+So, we’ve created this comprehensive complete guide to Memory Care for seniors in 2023 highlighting everything there is to know about dementia — plus some tips on how to communicate effectively with a person with dementia.

 What Is Memory Care?